 Bowen, Anne

-Anne Bowen is a doctoral student in the School Psychology area within the Department of Educational Psychology, and advised by Andy Garbacz.
-She received her BS in Psychology and Ecology & Biodiversity from the University of Denver.
-Prior to graduate school, Anne was a clinical research coordinator at Children’s Hospital Colorado, where she coordinated a school-based mental health prevention program and adolescent health behavior studies.
-Anne’s current research interests center on promotion of school, family, and medical care provider connection to promote youth well-being.
+Anne Bowen is a doctoral student in the School Psychology area within the Department of Educational Psychology and advised by Andy Garbacz.
+They received their BS in Psychology and Ecology & Biodiversity from the University of Denver.
+Prior to graduate school, Anne was a clinical research coordinator at Children’s Hospital Colorado, where they managed a school-based mental health prevention program and adolescent health behavior studies.
+Anne’s current research interests center on leveraging implementation science to develop, optimize, test, and scale evidence-based behavioral interventions to improve child and family health outcomes and reduce disparities.

 Buhrman, Graham

-Graham Buhrman is a doctoral student in the Quantitative Methods area within the Department of Educational Psychology and studying with Dr(s).
+Graham Buhrman is a doctoral student in the Quantitative Methods area within the Department of Educational Psychology.
+He is advised by Dr(s).
 Jee-Seon Kim and James Pustejovsky.
-His research interests include causal inference, observational data, robust regression, and machine learning.
+His research interests include causal inference, hierarchical data analysis, heterogeneous treatment effect estimation and characterization, and machine learning.

 Cang, Xuesong